BurroughsHighCS/Curriculum/Assignments/HelloOperator/Strings/README.md

 String lastName = "Merrell";
 ```

 Simply put, a **string** is any line of text, or a "string" of text.
-Strings don't have to be multiple words, though.
+Strings don't have to be individual words, though.
 We can also write

 ```java
 String fullName = "Curt Merrell";